grpc/proposal/A52-xds-custom-lb-policies.md

 }
 ```

-To provide the `xds_wrr_locality` load balancer information about locality weights received from EDS, the cluster resolver will populate a new attribute in the resolved addresses.
-The new attribute will contain a map from a locality struct to a locality weight integer.
+To provide the `xds_wrr_locality` load balancer information about locality weights received from EDS, the cluster resolver will populate a new locality weight attribute for each address.
+The attribute will have the weight (as an integer) of the locality the address is part of.
+This alongside the already existing locality attribute will be used to generate the `weighted_target` configuration by `xds_wrr_locality`.
 Note that a change in this attribute would still allow associated subchannels to be reused - it will not affect their uniqueness.

+Since an xDS configuration can place a given locality under multiple priorities, it is possible to see locality weight attributes with different values for the same locality.
+We do not support this kind of an edge case and just use the weight in the first attribute we encounter.
+A warning should be logged about any locality weights being discarded.

 ### Configuration Example